 Some chlorination treatments in swimming pools may also affect jewellery, so it is best to remove fine jewellery before swimming.

-If your jewellery needs cleaning, it can be done with a soft cloth or soft brush and warm, soapy water.
-Ultrasonic cleaning and steam cleaning are safe for some stones but should definitely not be used with others.
+If your jewellery needs cleaning, it can be done with a soft clean cloth and warm, soapy water.
+Never use harsh cleaning chemicals and never scrub with a toothbrush.
+A jeweller can provide ultrasonic cleaning and steam cleaning, but note that while these are safe for many stones, some softer gemstones should definitely not be cleaned this way.

 Travelling with jewellery